airbytehq/airbyte/docs/tutorials/airflow-trigger-airbyte-job.md

 Once you see an Airbyte banner, the UI is ready to go at [http://localhost:8000/](http://localhost:8000/).

 ### **Start Airflow**
-- [ ] Create walkthrough to setup Airflow

 [Quick start Airflow](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html)